chetnashah/javawork/javaGenerics.md

 ### Sub-typing

 Sub-types are more specific, where as supertypes are more general.
- If S is a subtype of T, the subtyping relation is often written S <: T, to mean that any term of type S can be safely used in a context where a term of type T is expected
+ If S is a subtype of T, the subtyping relation is often written `S <: T` or `S extends T`, to mean that any term of type S can be safely used in a context where a term of type T is expected

 ### Arrays are co-variant, Lists are not.